SattyaP/rest-api-mongoexpress/readme.md

 # API Service Documentation

 ## Base URL
-The base URL for this API service is: `later`
+The base URL for this API service is: `https://rest-api-mongoexpress.vercel.app/`

 ## Endpoints